-All hardware configuration options on the PCI-DAS6030 and PCI-DAS6032 are software controlled.
+All hardware configuration options on the PCI-DAS6052 are software controlled.
 You can select some of the configuration options using InstaCal, such as the analog input configuration (16 single-ended or eight differential channels), the edge used for triggering when using an external pacer, and the source for the two independent counters.
 Once selected, any program that uses the Universal Library will initialize the hardware according to these selections.

-Following is an overview of the available hardware configuration options for these boards.
-There is additional general information regarding analog signal connection and configuration in the Guide to Signal Connections (available on our web site at http://www.measurementcomputing.com/signals/signals.pdf).
+Following is an overview of the available hardware configuration options for this board.
+There is additional general information regarding analog signal connection and configuration in the Guide to Signal Connections (available on our web site at www.mccdaq.com/signals/signals.pdf).